th2-net/th2-grpc-service-generator/README.md

 # Overview
 This project implements a **protoc** plugin to generate services for gRPC router.
 It generates wrappers for Java's and Python's gRPC implementation.
-You can plug it to protoc or run it from the command line.
+You can plug it directly to protoc or run it from the command line itself.
 # Usage
 ## Protoc plugin
 If you want to use this generator with Gradle and the protobuf plugin, you should add the project's artifact to the protoc plugin's section and add the required options to the proto generated tasks
-You can set the following options:
+It is possible to set the following options:
 1. javaInterfacesPath - the path for Java services interfaces
 1. javaInterfacesImplPath - the path for TH2 services implementations
 1. javaMetaInfPath - the path for ServiceLoader files